 You can integrate this by adding text to your video, saying it outloud to the camera, or using it in your caption.

 Let’s be real – it can be hard to keep viewers’ attention.
 When you create shorter engaging videos, you have a better chance of the viewer watching for greater completion percentage.
 On the flip side, if your videos are too short, the algorithm won’t push them to very many new viewers on the For You page.
-Aim to create videos between 11-16 seconds, and study your analytics to see what length works best for your account.
+Study your analytics to see what length works best for your account.

-Feel like you can’t squeeze in everything you want to say in 15 or so seconds?
+Feel like you can’t squeeze in everything you want to say in a short video?
 You’ve got a few options:

 - Create a multi-part series.
 People love to binge series on the app, and the more time they spend on your profile, the better.